canorhanakpinar/thesis_log/README.md

 ------

 "Thank you for reading my research so far.
-Please leave a comment if you want to help me with any ideas or criticize my publishings, that's a journey beginning."
+Have a nice day."

 Best wishes,